decentralized-identity/presentation-exchange/spec/spec.md

                   }
                   ```
                 - `less-than` - Use the `exclusiveMaximum` descriptor.
 For
-                  example, to request a proof that an attribute is less than 85:
+                  example, to request a proof that an attribute is less than 85,
+                  use the following as the value of the `filter` object:
                   ```json
                   {
                     "type": "number",